c6o/docs/content/app-service.md

 There are two ways to provide a manifest for an application.

-- download by package name/version from the repository
+- specify by package name/version for download from the Hub repository
 - supply a manifest file directly (e.g. during development)

 One an application is installed, an instance of it is created on configuration or launch (config and run) allowing the user to manage more than one instance of an application in their cluster by name.